Prosecutors 'looking at all actors,' including Trump, as charges are filed against Capitol rioters - KION546

 Congress seeks firings over security failure

-House Speaker Nancy Pelosi called for the resignation of US Capitol Police Chief Steven Sund on Thursday, saying she had yet to receive a call from the head of the US Capitol Police.
-And Pelosi said she had been notified the House Sergeant at Arms, Paul Irving, would be submitting his resignation.
+House Speaker Nancy Pelosi also said the House Sergeant at Arms, Paul Irving, would be submitting his resignation.

 Senate Minority Leader Chuck Schumer said in a statement he planned to fire the Senate Sergeant at Arms, Michael Stenger, when Democrats take the majority after January 20.
 Stenger, who is in charge of security in the Senate, was appointed by Senate Majority Leader Mitch McConnell, and it was expected that Schumer would eventually replace him.
 But Schumer is making clear Stenger either needs to resign or be fired in the wake of the events that transpired.